AndrewConway/ConcreteSTV/README.md

 - **WA2008** My interpretation of the Western Australian Legislative Council rules consistent with the 2008 published official distribution of preferences.

 This list is expected to grow as ConcreteSTV supports more jurisdictions.

+There is some beginning support for countbacks, such as the [ACT](act/HowToRunCasualVacancies.md).

 Note that when I describe rules as "buggy" it means I have had to purposefully introduce bugs into my interpretation of the rules in order to accurately reproduce the official results.
 These bugs have